 - Ten days following the date of the accident you can obtain a copy of the report from the MSP Barrack where it was filed at.
 You have to pay by check or money order a fee of $4 payable to Maryland State Police.
+(Still only $4 in 2021.)
 This document search fee is nonrefundable.
-You don't have to, but MSP recommend you call the Barrack beforehand to ensure the report is available before you come.
+You don't have to, but MSP recommends you call the barrack beforehand to make sure the report is ready.

 - You can also go on the MSP website and on the left side of the webpage under "Citizen Services", select the first option titled "Police Reports."
 The page you are brought to lays out the ways you can obtain police reports and at the bottom of the page is a link that takes you to the Motor Vehicle Accident Report Form.
 You can also access it by clicking here.
 You need to download this form, print it out, and complete it in writing.
 Once you are done, mail it with a check or money order for $4 to the address provided on the form.
 After a copy of the report becomes available, it will be mailed to you.
 You cannot request a copy of the report until ten days after the date the accident occurred.

 - After a copy of the record is available, you are also able to obtain a copy in person by going to the Central Records Division.
-This office is open during regular business hours 8:30 am to 4:30 pm, Monday-Friday with the exception of holidays.
+This office is open during regular business hours 8:30 am to 4:30 pm, Monday-Friday (exceptions for holidays).

-- Injury Values by Maryland County A look at how personal injury claims may have different values depending on what Maryland County you are in.
+- Injury Values by Maryland County A look at how personal injury claims may have different values depending on what Maryland county has venue for your claim

 - Accidents on I-95 in Maryland Interstate 95 is the high volume transportation artery connecting Central Maryland.
-Learn about car accidents claims on I-95.
+Learn about car accident claims on I-95.

 - Getting Police Reports in Maryland A review of Maryland law regarding access to police reports.

-- Car Accident Statistics in Maryland 2019 updated statistic on vehicle accidents in the state of Maryland.
+- Car Accident Statistics in Maryland 2021 updated statistics on vehicle accidents in the state of Maryland.

 - Maryland Car Accident Q&A Answers to some of the most commonly asked questions that we get about auto accident claims.